QOCO: A Quadratic Objective Conic Optimizer with Custom Solver Generation: Abstract

 \section{Abstract}

 Second-order cone programs (SOCPs) with quadratic objective functions are common in optimal control and other fields.
 Most SOCP solvers which use interior-point methods are designed for linear objectives and convert quadratic objectives into linear ones via slack variables and extra constraints, despite the computational advantages of handling quadratic objectives directly.
 In applications like model-predictive control and online trajectory optimization, these SOCPs have known sparsity structures and require rapid solutions.
 When solving these problems, most solvers use sparse linear algebra routines, which introduce computational overhead and hinder performance.
 In contrast, custom linear algebra routines can exploit the known sparsity structure of problem data and be significantly faster.
 This work makes two key contributions: (1) the development of QOCO, an open-source C-based solver for quadratic objective SOCPs, and (2) the introduction of QOCOGEN, an open-source custom solver generator for quadratic objective SOCPs, which generates a solver written in C that leverages custom linear algebra.
 Both implement a primal-dual interior-point method with Mehrotra's predictor-corrector.
-Our benchmarks show that QOCO is faster and more robust than many commonly used solvers, and solvers generated by QOCOGEN are significantly faster than QOCO and are free of dynamic memory allocation making them an attractive option for real-time optimization on resource-constrained embedded systems.
+On the benchmark problems we run, QOCO is more robust than many commonly used solvers and is faster on small- to medium-sized problems.
+Additionally, solvers generated by QOCOGEN are significantly faster than QOCO and are free of dynamic memory allocation making them amenable for use on embedded systems.